JRGranell/javascript-challenge/README.md

 # Technical challenge

 This technical challenge has been designed to reflect some of the work we do, it's meant to be fun, challenging and you may learning something too!
-There is no right or wrong way to do this challenge, we are interested in the code you write and the choices you make along the way to solve the problem.
+There is no right or wrong way to do this challenge, we are interested in the code you write and the choices you make along the way.
 We'll also use the code that you submit in the follow up interview stages and as part our on-boarding process.

 ## UI/UX